ManOfDiamond/ProjectRyzo/index.md

 # Hello.
-## Myself ElytrA8.
+## My Name DhruvChhura
-Have a look at my [Repo](https://github.com/ElytrA8/ProjectFizilion) to deploy Fizilion USERBOT.
+Have a look at my [Repo](https://github.com/DhruvChhura/ProjectRyzo) to deploy Ryzo USERBOT.
 To use user bot we should have an idea about vars.
 ## envoirnment VARS.